Alan-Cha/autoX-article/README.md

 ##### Discussion

-You can continue to modify the `httpbin` deployment to trigger new experiments.
+You can continue to modify the trigger labels of the `httpbin` deployment to trigger new experiments.
 For example, you can continue to bump the `app.kubernetes.io/version` label to trigger the HTTP SLO validation test.
 Now it is easy to know if your app meets basic HTTP performance requirements.

 It is possible to use AutoX to conduct more complex experiments.
 Iter8 experiments are composed from discrete tasks so you can design an experiment that best fits your use case.
 For example, instead of using the `httpbin` task, you can use `abn` task in order to run an A/B/n experiment.
 You can also run experiments that are not from Iter8.
 For example, there is also a experiment chart for a Litmus Chaos chaos experiment.
 Lastly, you can supply multiple experiments charts so AutoX will deploy a suite of experiments to run whenever you update your trigger resource.